1. Definitions

 Remedies must be conditions, measures, restrictions, and/or requirements designed to restore and/or preserve a Complainant’s equal educational access in Title IX conduct cases when a Responding Student is found responsible.
 Remedies may include supportive measures, but need not be non-disciplinary or non-punitive, and need not avoid burdening the Responding Student.
 Appropriate remedies are designed and monitored by the University Title IX Coordinator in collaboration with the Complainant, as provided in the University’s Responding to Reports of Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy (Policy 1.009).

-A student is considered ineligible to reenroll at TCU when, as a result of violating the Code, the student is suspended or expelled, or when an enrollment hold is placed on a Responding Student’s account.
+A student is considered ineligible to reenroll at TCU when, as a result of violating the Code, the student is suspended, dismissed, or expelled, or when an enrollment hold is placed on a Respondent’s account.
 When suspended, the student remains ineligible to reenroll throughout the duration of the suspension.
+When dismissed, the student remains ineligible to reenroll throughout the duration of the dismissal and until reenrollment is approved by the Dean of Student’s Office.